Find Affordable College Courses

 West Hartford, CT

-University of Hartford did quite well in this year’s ranking of the most popular places for mechanical engineering technology students to get a bachelor’s degree.
-It came in at #8 on the list.
-Located in the medium-sized city of West Hartford, UHart is a private not-for-profit college with a moderately-sized student population.
+University of Hartford ranked #8 on this year’s Most Popular Mechanical Engineering Bachelor’s Degree Schools in the New England Region list.
+Located in the city of West Hartford, UHart is a private not-for-profit school with a medium-sized student population.

 Read full report on Mechanical Engineering Technology at University of Hartford